cloudfoundry/diego-release/README.md

 The server certificate must have the common name `etcd.service.cf.internal` and must specify `etcd.service.cf.internal` and `*.etcd.service.cf.internal` as Subject Alternative Names (SANs).

 ---
+## BOSH Dependencies

+When deplying diego-release to a BOSH director you should have at least:

+* BOSH Release v206+ (1.3072.0)
+* BOSH Stemcell 3125+

+---
 ## Recommended Instance Types